Marble New York Cheesecake

 Some other ways to prevent cracking are to not open the oven door while cooking.
 Extreme changes in temperature often causes the crack.
 Oven temperature can reduce up to 100 degrees per minute it is open.
 And don’t over bake it.
 Dry cheesecake cracks!

-My cheesecake is lumpy, why?
 Typically lumpy cheesecake is caused by the cheese, mainly cream cheese, not being warm enough or creamed well enough before adding the rest of the ingredients.
+Make sure it is smooth before adding more to it.

 Using a stand mixer or electric hand mixer sure does help.
 I typically cream my cream cheese for 2-3 minute, or until there are zero lumps.
 You can do it by hand and you will have massively fabulous biceps!